AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/developers.md

 * As a developer, understand how to access and manage your Cloud Manager git repositories.
 * As a deployment manager, be able set up pipelines and deploy your code in Cloud Manager.

-You have hit the ground running as a developer or deployment manager with not only working knowledge but working environments, repositories, and pipelines!
+You have hit the ground running as a developer or deployment manager with not only working knowledge of Cloud Manager but also working environments, repositories, and pipelines!
 But there is more to learn about AEM as a Cloud Service's powerful CI/CD tools.
 Check out the [Additional Resources](#additional-resources) section for more details.

-If you are interested in how content authors access and use AEM as a Cloud service, continue on to the final part of the onboarding journey, [AEM Author Tasks.](aem-users.md)
+If you are interested in how content authors access and use AEM as a Cloud service, continue on to the final part of the onboarding journey, [AEM User Tasks.](aem-users.md)

 >[!TIP]
 >